parazyd/tordam/protocol.md

 * A node announces itself to directories by sending a JSON-formatted HTTP POST request to one or more active nodes/directories.
-  * Once the POST request is received, the directory will validate the request and return a secret encrypted with the requester's private key.
+  * Once the POST request is received, the directory will validate the request and return a secret encrypted with the requester's public key.
   * The requester will try to decrypt this secret, and return it plain back to the directory, along with a cryptographic signature, so the